christso/hope-mn-link/README.md

 ### Node app is frozen

 * Cause: testRPC or geth process is locked.
 This occassionally occurs on Windows 10.
-* Solution: You'll need to press any key in the console to unlock it.
+* Solution: You'll need to press any key in the Powershell console to unlock it.
+Alternatively, use CMD instead of Powershell.